DanielSVieira/FlightSearchAPI/README.md

 go to ${projectRoot}/

-execute the script mvnw using the command below:
+execute the project using the command below:

 ```
 mvn -f spring-boot:run